Strategies for Supporting Immigrant Students and Families

 • guidance on following all parental instructions and exhausting contact options to find a "known caregiver in a safe environment" (Stanford Law School & California Charter School Association, 2017, p.
 17) in an effort to minimize referrals to child protective services

-• providing emergency/temporary shelter care as needed
+• providing emergency/temporary shelter and care as needed

 • access to social-emotional support and services